vpon-sdk/vpon-sdk.github.io/en/android/mediation/android-dfp.en.md

 5. Choose to add additional third-party yield partners, and add Vpon from the drop list
 6. Determine the integration type:
 * Choose `Mobile SDK` if you are trying to integrate `Banner Ad` or `Interstitial Ad`.
 Please insert `TW` in the Zone column, and insert your `Vpon License Key` in the Vpon Ad ID column.
 * Chhose `Custom Event` if you are trying to integrate `Native Ad`.
-Please insert `GADVpadnNativeAdCustomEvent` in the Class Name column, and insert your `Vpon License Key` in the Parameter column.
+Please insert `com.vpadn.mediation.VpadnAdapter` in the Class Name column, and insert your `Vpon License Key` in the Parameter column.
 7. Save your change